.www.musicalschwartz.com > Wicked Index or Wicked's CD > Wicked Lyrics >Wicked Defying Gravity song lyrics and Composer's comments

 Wicked Links

-Visit Wicked home page for links to 50 Wicked-related pages
+Visit Wicked home page for Wicked-related pages